ayeshabhatti1803/meanauthapp/README.md

 # MongoDB:
 For Database I have used MongoDB.
 I have  learned and used MongoDB fundamentals and the syntax to create, read, update and delete documents/data.
 # Express JS:
-I have learn the basic concepts and usage of Express.js framework for Node.js.
+I have learn the basic concepts and usage of Express.js framework for Node.js.and make the member App
 # Angular :

 1. Angular framework fundamentals